Step 4: Full View

 Should Engineer A treat the speculative grant contribution as a legitimate basis for preferential selection in future City X procurements, pursue formal continuity-of-service recognition through proper channels, or acknowledge that public procurement integrity forecloses any such entitlement and compete openly?

-Acknowledge Non-Entitlement and Compete Openly Board's choice Acknowledge that the speculative contribution creates no entitlement to preferential selection, decline any informal pre-selection arrangement, and compete for the future City X project through a properly structured qualification-based or competitive procurement process.
+O2 Acknowledge that the speculative contribution creates no entitlement to preferential selection, decline any informal pre-selection arrangement, and compete for the future City X project through a properly structured qualification-based or competitive procurement process.
+Board's choice

 Public procurement law and engineering ethics both operate on the principle that past favorable performance, even performance rendered at personal financial risk, cannot be converted into a private claim on future public contracts outside of a competitive or qualification-based selection process.
 Allowing speculative contributions to become informal currency for procurement bypass creates perverse incentives that undermine the public interest procurement integrity is designed to serve.
 The merit of Engineer A's prior work is properly recognized through reputation, references, and qualifications submitted in an open competitive process, not through a private verbal promise from a public official.